PickNikRobotics/beta_moveit_website/team/team.md

                 <a class="peopleName" href="https://www.linkedin.com/in/robertccoleman/" target="_blank">Rob Coleman</a>
                 <div class="peoplePosition">Business Manager</div>
                 <div class="peopleDesc">Rob holds two Bachelor's and a Masters degree focusing on international trade and economic policy.
 He has lived on four continents and developed a talent for seeing the big picture while working for both startups and large organizations.
                     Over the past ten years Rob has served in breadth of roles, including government policy analyst, court researcher, team leader of Marines, project manager, and business and marketing developer.
-He puts the "Rob" in Robot.
                 </div>
             </div>
         </div>